 [ Read : SebaMed Baby Powder Review ]

 When To Seek Medical Attention?

 Fortunately, heat rash does not require medical attention in most cases.
 But, in very few cases, the rashes might persist or even spread.
 Seek medical attention if:

-- symptoms of infection are found (usually happens due to scratching)
+- Symptoms of the infection are found (usually happens due to scratching)

 Are Heat Rashes Serious?

-Heat rashes are not serious, but indicate that your baby is too warm.
+Heat rashes are not serious but indicate that your baby is too warm.
 In rare and serious cases, prickly heat rashes may interfere with the heat-regulating system of the body, causing heat exhaustion.
-It rarely leads to an extreme medical emergency called ‘Heatstroke’ when the body fails to cool by itself.
-And baby being too warm during sleep may contribute to Sudden Infant Death Syndrome, according to few studies.
+It rarely leads to an extreme medical emergency called ‘Heatstroke,’ when the body fails to cool by itself.
+And excess warmth by covering the baby with too many blankets may increase the risk of Sudden Infant Death Syndrome (SIDS), according to a few studies (10).

 Ways To Prevent Heat Rashes In Babies